 First, you need to know one important thing before you start to zest a lemon.
 Do not zest the pith.
 Let me explain.

 There are two layers to the peel of a lemon…

 Zest… the outermost layer of the peel or rind.
 This is the yellow part of the peel and is packed full of powerful flavor.

 Pith… the inner white layer of the peel.
 This is the white innermost part of the peel which serves no purpose other than protecting the fruit inside.
 The pith is very bitter, thus giving a bitter taste to any food it’s added to.

 In the picture above, I was grating the lemon peel to use in making some Limoncello.
 I used a little grater gadget to peel small strips of the peel.
 You can use a tool such as the one above or a regular potato peeler.
 Notice how I grated the zest only, leaving the white pith behind…

-In the picture above I used a microplane to zest lemons, for my Lemon Roll and Tart Lemon Bars.
+In the picture above I used a microplane to zest lemons, for my Lemon Roll.
 If you use a microplane, you will rub the lemon across the tiny blades of the microplane in one direction only…

 Now of course if I’m going to zest some lemons for a recipe, I’m most definitely going to be including some lemon juice as well.
 After I zest or grate a lemon, I juice it by using this handy little juicer gadget that you can find in the gadget aisle of your local grocery store for about $3.00.
 This catches all of the seeds so you don’t miss any of them.
 When I juice a lemon through my fingers, I tend to always let one of those slippery little seeds get past me.